ashishRTI/rticonnextdds-connector/README.md

 [RTI Prototyper Getting Started Guide](https://community.rti.com/rti-doc/510/ndds.5.1.0/doc/pdf/RTI_CoreLibrariesAndUtilities_Prototyper_GettingStarted.pdf)

 ### Getting started with nodejs
-Be sure you have all the tools to work with nodejs.
+Be sure you have all the tools to work with nodejs ([see install nodejs](https://nodejs.org/)).
 Then invoke:

 ``` bash
 $ npm install rticonnextdds-connector